pachyderm/pachyderm/doc/docs/master/hub/manage-entities/manage-workspaces.md

-# Manage a Workspace
+# Manage Workspaces

 In Pachyderm Hub, you run your data science pipelines in workspaces.
 A workspace is a collection of infrastructure resources that run Pachyderm components needed to process your data.
 Workspace resource limitations are defined by your account type and provisioned automatically.
-For example, in free tier, you can only create one workspace, while a Pro account allows you to create multiple workspaces.
+For example, in the free tier, you can only create one workspace, while a Pro account allows you to create multiple workspaces.

 Each workspace has isolated computing, processing, storage, and other